alexle/alexle.github.com/posts/training-marathon.markdown

 After some research online, I settled on an 18-week training plan by [Hal Higdon][3].
 It didn't take long to figure out which classification I was under - Novice 2.

 The key to this program is the "long slow distance" (LSD) run.
 These build up weekly from 8 to 20 miles, and are meant to be run 30-90 seconds per mile *slower* than your estimated race pace.
-They are the keystone to any training program, since it builds endurance and strength, ability to handle fatigue, and trains your body to burn energy more efficiently.
+They're essential to any marathon training, since they build endurance, help handle fatigue, and trains the body to burn energy more efficiently.

 Novice 2 breaks down each week as such: 3 short runs, 1 long run, 1 cross-train day, and 2 rest days.
 Not too bad.